ngacho/tensor-flow-basics/tf-tutorial-mlm/relu.md

-An Introduction to RELU via [this tutorial](https://machinelearningmastery.com/rectified-linear-activation-function-for-deep-learning-neural-networks/).
+# An Introduction to RELU via [this tutorial](https://machinelearningmastery.com/rectified-linear-activation-function-for-deep-learning-neural-networks/).

 In a neural network, the activation function is responsible for transforming the summed weighted input from the node into the activation of the node or output for that input.
+The function defines the output of that node given an input or a set of inputs.
+A standard integrated circuit can be seen as a digitial network of activation functions that can be 0 or 1 depending on input.

+A rectified linear activation function (RELU) is a short piecewise linear function that will output the input directly if positive, otherwise it will output zero.
+It has become the default activation function for many types of neural networks because a model that uses it to train often achieves better performance.